MeanSparse: Post-Training Robustness Enhancement Through Mean-Centered Feature Sparsification: Methodology

 The small changes around the feature mean value at the output of different layers are potentially non-robust features.
 Thus we start by penalizing those changes using $\ell_0$ norm in an arbitrary layer $l$ for a training sample $\xb$ (extension to the whole dataset and all layers is straightforward).
 The original training objective can be formulated as:

-where $\thetab$ is the vector containing model parameters, $\gamma$ is a hyper-parameter, $\overline{\ab}(\xb;\thetab)$ is the centralized feature vector before the activation function in the regularized layer, $\yb(\cdot)$ is the model output and $\yb^\star$ is the target label corresponding to $\xb$.
+where $\thetab$ is the model parameters vector, $\gamma$ is a hyper-parameter, $\overline{\abn}(\xb;\thetab)$ is the centralized feature vector before the activation function in the regularized layer, $\yb(\cdot)$ is the model output and $\yb^\star$ is the target label corresponding to $\xb$.
 Throughout the paper, we assume $\mu_a$ to be a fixed vector that is updated using an exponential filter during training, similar to the mean and variance vectors calculated in a batch normalization layer.
 Figure \ref{fig:center} represents the way mean-centered features for regularization are generated.
-One option to solve the optimization problem in \eqref{l0problem} is via the penalty method.
+The optimization problem in \eqref{l0problem} can be solved via penalty method.

-To solve problem \eqref{l0problem}, we introduce an approximate version of this problem based on the penalty method (for simplicity we use $\overline{\ab}$ instead of $\overline{\ab}(\xb;\thetab)$):
+To solve problem \eqref{l0problem}, we introduce an approximate version of this problem based on the penalty method (for simplicity we use $\overline{\abn}$ instead of $\overline{\abn}(\xb;\thetab)$):

-where $\lambda$ is the penalty parameter, $\wb$ is the penalty variable, and the optimization is with respect to both variables $\thetab$ and $\wb$.
-Based on the penalty method (PM), we can conclude: